 - Do not visit if you are sick.

 - Utilize the sanitizing foam throughout the hospital to wash your hands and protect the patient from infection.

 - Be sensitive to the need for rest and quiet by keeping visits short.

 - Help the patient smile and laugh, which is sometimes the best medicine.

-- Pediatrics- Parents or designated substitutes may visit at any time.
-Recommended hours for other visitors are 1-8 p.m.
+- Pediatrics – Parents or designated substitutes may visit at any time.
+Recommended hours for other visitors are 1 p.m. to 8 p.m.
 One parent or designated substitute may sleep overnight in the room.

-- Surgical Services- Patients may have a designated visitor before and after surgery; visitors can wait in any of the unit lounges.
-Parents of children 11 years and under may go into the operating room for induction of anesthesia and/or to the PACU if desired – this may also apply to older children in certain circumstances
+- Surgical Services – Patients may have a designated visitor before and after surgery; visitors can wait in any of the unit lounges.
+Parents of children 11 years and under may go into the operating room for induction of anesthesia; one support person may visit in the post-anesthesia care unit after the patient has stabilized.